ematsapola2/Entertainment---Project-One/README.md

 •	Id:

-A unique Id is assigned to each movie or television show in this column.
+A unique Id is assigned to each movie or TV shows in this column.

 • Original_title:

-Movie/TV show names are listed in this column.
+Movie/ TV show names are listed in this column.

 • Original_language:

- Languages in which movies were produced.
+ Languages in which movies/ TV shows were produced.